gnosia93/eliminate-db-hotblock/readme.md

 java springboot web application.

-We don't deal with application implementation details in here, but If you are either developer or someone who can read java language, you can esayly catch up with implementation.
+We don't deal with application implementation details in here, but If you are either developer or someone who can read java language, you can easily catch up with details.

 ### Business Problems ###